JaeyounJuniperK/JaeyounJuniperK/README.md

 ## Goals
 - _Data Storytelling_: Improve narrative and affective appeal regarding data visualizations and related presentations.
--_ Programming & Coding_: Enhancing current coding competencies and exploring unknown programming languages.
+- _Programming & Coding_: Enhancing current coding competencies and exploring unknown programming languages.
 - _Machine Learning_: Becoming introduced to basic machine learning principles.
 - _Data Ethics_: Applying new skills with care for its user and working to mitigate data biases.